website masthead

 Transformers are electromagnetic devices that change the voltage levels in a circuit.
 Most dry type transformers contain primary and secondary windings around a magnetic steel core.
 Power from the incoming voltage source flows through the primary winding, while the secondary winding converts the energy and transmits it to the load.
 The core supports the windings and creates a magnetic field to increase or decrease the voltage levels.

 Because transformers use electricity, they generate heat as waste during operation.
-This heat increases the unit’s temperature, shortening its life span and reducing efficiency.
+This heat increases the unit’s temperature, shortening its lifespan and reducing efficiency.
 Since energy efficiency is critical in many of today’s power applications, choosing a transformer that meets the temperature requirements for a specific application is vital.

-What Does Temperature Rise Mean?
+What Does Transformer Temperature Rise Mean?

-Although many dry type transformers feature designs that can last several decades, constant exposure to temperatures above the unit’s tolerable limit can result in quick degradation of the insulation and a much shorter life span.
+Although many dry type transformers feature designs that can last several decades, constant exposure to temperatures above the unit’s tolerable limit can result in quick degradation of the insulation and a much shorter lifespan.
 Low-efficiency transformers typically generate more heat, resulting in a higher temperature rise — also referred to as C-rise.
 Generally, the higher a transformer’s efficiency and performance, the lower its C-rise.

 C-rise is the average temperature increase in Celsius of a transformer over the ambient temperature when the unit is fully loaded.
 The heat rise occurs because of the power loss in the core and conductors.
 The transformer’s insulation system determines the maximum temperature the unit can withstand to maintain its operational efficiency.